 Breaking Down the SST in Malaysia

 Following the recent announcement of the re-introduction of the sales and service tax (“SST”) in the market, many people started to revisit how the SST tax regime and what’s the impacts of it?
-According to the Finance Minister of Malaysia, Lim Guan Eng, SST will make a comeback with its rate set at 10% for sales and 6% for services.
+According to the Finance Minister of Malaysia, Lim Guan Eng, SST will make a comeback with its rate set at 10% for sales tax and 6% for service tax.
 While SST is not a type of progressive tax like GST and might lead to a drop in tax revenue, experts expect prices will adjust after the re-introduction of SST.

 First things first, let us dive in to understand what SST is and how it works.